awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

-This change defines the [Keyring CMM](#keyring-cmm) and the [Master Key Provider CMM](#master-key-provider-cmm) as base CMM implementations that can be used "as is" or composed with other CMM.
+This change defines the [Keyring CMM](#keyring-cmm) and the [Master Key Provider CMM](#master-key-provider-cmm) as base CMM implementations that can be used "as is" or composed with other CMMs.

 This change also defines a [Default CMM](#default-cmm) as a specific configuration of a CMM that the AWS Encryption SDK provides as a safe default.